-In the United States, the legalization of online betting on horse races is left up to the single states, since the UIGEA (Unlawful Internet Gambling Enforcement Act) exempts online horse racing.
+According to BettingUSA.com: In the United States, the legalization of online betting on horse races is left up to the single states, since the UIGEA (Unlawful Internet Gambling Enforcement Act) exempts online horse racing.
 The states in which forms of wagering on horse racing online are permitted are Alabama, Arkansas, California, Connecticut, Delaware, Florida, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Montana, New Hampshire, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 Horse Races in North America